ExpHP/truth/doc/syntax.md

 ### Assignments

-Unlike in C, assignments are **not** expressions.
+Unlike in C, assignments are **not** expressions; they are statements.
 They are anything of the form

 ```C
 <var> = <expr>;